yannick42/hearts/README.md

 `git config --local user.email "your_email@example.com"`

-If you already cloned this repo. in https, and need to update to use your ssh keys
+If you already cloned this repo. in https, and need to update to use your ssh keys, type :

 `git remote set-url origin git@github.com:yannick42/hearts.git` (inside your cloned repo.)